 The Village is responsible for all trees on Village owned property, and within the street right-of-way.
 If you feel there is a problem with a tree in these areas please contact the DPW so we can inspect the tree and take the appropriate action.

 All streets and public areas within the Village of Horseheads are lit for the safety of the public.
-We have a contract with NYSEG to power and maintain this lighting.
-If you notice a problem with a street light near your home please contact NYSEG.
+We have recently purchased all the street lights from NYSEG and replaced the fixtures with high-efficiency LED units.
+If you notice a problem with a street light near your home please contact the Village at 739–5691, #7 - or 739–5666.

 Traffic control signs and traffic lights within the Village right-of-way are maintained by the DPW.
 Signs are replaced as necessary to maintain their readability, and to repair any damage.
 We also install new signage as necessary.
 It is our responsibility to maintain the street name signs at every intersection.
 If you notice a problem with any street signage, please contact us.